Amplifying Cultural Communities

 A community-powered calendar featuring local public event listings and cultural activities.
 Curious about what to do this weekend?
 Explore the events in your area!

-“Story Gathering: Workshop” for high school students (ages 14-18) teaches storytelling skills and critical engagement with media while promoting unity across cultures.
-Participants write and publish an article about ethnic cultural heritage, community, and identity for our online news outlet, Voices.
+“Story Gathering: Sandbox” is a paid opportunity for post-high school young adults (ages 18-29) to write and publish an article about their ethnic cultural heritage, community, or identity for our online news outlet, Voices.

 Our Generous Supporters